You Don't Have To Love Your Pregnancy To Love Your Baby - Baby Chick

 “Nausea, nausea, go away . . . and please don’t come back another day!” may be the anthem you’ve been humming to yourself since day one of your pregnancy.
 More than 50% of women experience some form of morning sickness.2 And don’t be fooled!
 The name doesn’t always match the timeframe.
 It can be an all-day event, taking you well out of the first trimester even.
 It is no wonder that women have negative feelings towards a state of being when basic functions can be hard to manage.

-The intense feeling of nausea or even physically getting sick can interfere with a woman’s day-to-day responsibilities.
+The intense feeling of nausea or even getting physically sick can interfere with a woman’s day-to-day responsibilities.
 If she is spending the entire morning meeting in the bathroom at work or unable to gather herself up to get her other children to school, the last thing the world needs to tell her to do is to be grateful.
 The misery she is experiencing does not correlate to her relationship with or feelings toward the child she is carrying.
 A mother does not have to keep her feelings to herself about an uncomfortable situation just to save face with a world that is already too scrutinizing of moms’ behaviors and choices.

 Surprises Take Time To Welcome